gamzeakkurt/BTK-Datathon-2025/README.md

 * Training **machine learning models** (CatBoost and AutoGluon) to predict session value

 This notebook combines **data exploration, anomaly detection, feature engineering, and machine learning modeling** to generate actionable insights for session-level revenue prediction.

-If you want, I can also make an **even more concise, punchy version** specifically for GitHub’s "About" section so it reads well in a few sentences.
-Do you want me to do that?